Case File Overview

 Curtain rod runner: was found under the Nation River Lady’s left arm.

-Coaxial television cable wire: wire used for cable television hook-ups.
+Coaxial television cable wire: which is used for cable television hook-ups.
 The cable is black and lightly speckled with grey paint.
 It was manufactured in Renfrew, Ontario and distributed in the Ottawa, Hull, Montreal and Brockville areas.

 Irish toast dishtowel

-Flowered dishtowel: a common flowered dishtowel sold in many areas.
+Flowered dishtowel: which was a common flowered dishtowel sold in many areas.

-2) Striped tie with three shades of blue.
+2) A striped tie with three shades of blue.

-3) Tie with a red and white diamond-type pattern.
+3) And a tie with a red and white diamond-type pattern covering its entire surface area.

 Case File Theories

-It is unlikely this murder will be solved unless the Nation River Lady is identified.
+It is near impossible to propose any theories in this case until the Nation River Lady is identified.

 3-D clay bust